data2health/contributor-role-ontology/docs/pages/editorsguide/howtomakeatermrequest.md

 - Ontobee: [http://www.ontobee.org/ontology/CRO](http://www.ontobee.org/ontology/CRO)

 ## Anatomy of an CRO term
-Once you have convinced yourself that the item you need is not already present in the HPO, please provide us with the following information
+Once you have convinced yourself that the item you need is not already present in CRO, please provide us with the following information

 1. **Label:** What is the name of the term?
 This should be the name most commonly used by the community.
 2. **Alternative term/Synonyms.** If you are aware of synonyms for you term, please include them in your term request.